FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 **keyword: movemesh23**

 A simple method to construct a surface is to place a two dimensional domain in a three dimensional space.
+Plan a 2D mesh in the (x,y,z)-space to create a surface mesh 3D, **meshS**.

 .. warning::
    Since the release 4.2.1, the **FreeFEM** function movemesh23 returns a meshS type.